-- 1. Selects the Gain Control (Analog All or Digital All are available) to be adjusted by using the Gain Selector parameter. - 2.
+- 1. Selects the Gain Control (Digital All) to be adjusted by using the Gain Selector parameter. - 2.
 Sets the Gain parameter to the desired value.

 Adjusting the Black Level parameter will result in an offset to the pixel values output from the camera.